 The only way to confirm an active infestation is to find live lice on the site.
 The presence of nits may indicate a past population that’s no longer active.

 You need to treat lice infestations to eliminate them.
-Without treatment, lice are still contagious and will continue to populate the body until they become overwhelming.
+Without treatment, lice are still multiplying and will continue to populate the body until they become overwhelming.

 You can treat most lice infestations with topical medications.
 These usually come in the form of shampoo or body soap that you must thoroughly apply to the affected area.
 Both prescription and over-the-counter (OTC) medications are available.